Genetics of Renal Cell Carcinoma (PDQ®)–Health Professional Version

 Other Risk Factors for Renal Cell Carcinoma

 Studies of environmental and lifestyle factors contributing to the risk of RCC focus almost exclusively on sporadic (i.e., nonhereditary) RCC.
 Smoking, hypertension, and obesity are the major environmental and lifestyle risk factors associated with RCC.[26]
-In addition, workers who were reportedly exposed to the environmental carcinogen trichloroethylene developed sporadic clear cell RCC, presumably resulting from somatic mutations in the VHL gene.[27]
+In addition, workers who were reportedly exposed to the environmental carcinogen trichloroethylene developed sporadic clear cell RCC, presumably resulting from somatic variants in the VHL gene.[27]
 Dietary intake of vegetables and fruits has been inversely associated with RCC.
 Greater intake of red meat and milk products have been associated with increased RCC risk, although not consistently.[28]

 References